-According to State Farm Insurance, over 1 million automobile/deer collisions occurred between 2011 and 2012.
-Deer/car collisions add up to 4 billion dollars annually, driving up insurance premiums and health care expenses due to injuries incurred.
+According to State Farm Insurance, over one million automobile/deer collisions occurred between 2011 and 2012.
+Deer/car collisions add up to four billion dollars annually, driving up insurance premiums and health care expenses due to injuries incurred.
 Worse yet, these accidents claim over 200 lives per year.

-You would think there would be more advice on how to avoid deer hits, wouldn’t you?
+You would think there would be more advice on how to avoid deer accidents, wouldn’t you?
 In my home state of Michigan, it isn’t a matter of “if” you’ve hit a deer, but rather how many.
 Just about everyone I know has been in an accident involving a deer.
 While possums, raccoons, and even squirrels present road risks, hitting a deer can total your car as well as take your life.
-Here are some tips to help make sure neither happens to you.

 I've had three deer/car collisions in 34 years of driving.
 Upon reading that you might be asking yourself, "Is this the right person to be telling us how to not hit a deer?"
 Let me validate my authority on this matter by saying you should see all the deer I've nearly hit!
 I've had ten times as many close encounters with deer as I've had actual collisions, and may I say, I have learned well from my mistakes.
 I write this in hopes of the possibility that you might as well.
 I would further say, in my defense, that one of the accidents actually consisted of the deer running into the side of my car!